 When choosing between synchronous and asynchronous replication, the best performance depends on a variety of workload factors.
 Since the setting of this parameter is dynamic, it is relatively easy to switch between the two operational modes and view the resulting performance change.
-Guidelines for setting the mode are not intended to be hard and fast rules, but should be considered a starting point.
+Guidelines for setting the mode are not intended to be hard and fast rules, but rather should be thought of as a starting point.

-Note that as workload conditions change over time, changes may be needed in the operation mode to maintain optimum performance.
+It should also be noted that as workload conditions change over time, changes might be needed in the operation mode to maintain optimum performance.